jadsonlucio/django-autorefresh/README.md

  1. `FRESH_ACCEPTED_EXTENSIONS` is an array that is checked when files are updated, if an extension is not in the list it won't trigger a refresh.
  2. `FRESH_IGNORED_PAGES` is an array that is checked before injecting the refresh code, if page in list it won't have the code injected.
+ 2. `FRESH_FILTER_LOGGING` is an boolean that control if the fresh update requests (normaly with path "/fresh/") will be displayed in django server debug console, helpfull to not get terminal overflowed with logging request message of fresh. (`Default is True`)
+ 3. `FRESH_FILTER_PATH` is the url path that javascript uses to make requests to the server asking if the any files have changed normaly will be "/fresh/". (`Default is /fresh/`)
+ 4. `FRESH_FILTER_LEVEL` is maximum http status code that fresh will use to filter requests debug log.
+As example, if your FRESH_FILTER_LEVEL is 200, an the server responds the fresh request with 201 code that message will be not be filtered in django debug logging. (`Default is 200`)

+FRESH_FILTER_PATH = "/fresh/"
+FRESH_FILTER_LEVEL = 200

 ### `FRESH_ACCEPTED_EXTENSIONS` Defaults